At GAFC, our DBT skills groups offer practical, evidence-based tools to help you manage emotions, navigate stress, and improve your relationships.

 • GAFC will only admit clients who fall within the scope of our practice to our DBT groups.

-• Unlike other DBT programs, GAFC’s program is designed for clients whose issues would fall under the mild-moderate category of most diagnoses.
+• Unlike some other DBT programs, GAFC’s program is designed for clients whose issues would fall under the mild-moderate category of most diagnoses.
 If clients express a need for a more intensive program, we will be happy to provide referrals.

 If you are interested in joining an Adult DBT Group, please feel free to click the link above to email us, and/or fill out the form below: